Skip to main content

 info

-By default eqWAlizer is enabled on all non-test modules.
-It is also disabled for modules containing the @generated keyword within their first 2000 characters.
+By default eqWAlizer is enabled on all non-test modules, including generated modules.
 This can be overriden per module via the following attributes:

 • -eqwalizer(ignore).
 Opt-out module unconditionally